lucapette/web/main/content/writing/kafka-streams-or-typestream.md

 ## The deployment model

-Since Kafka Streams is *just* a library (that "just" is meant as a huge compliment), the deployment model is whatever way you deploy your jvm applications.
+Since Kafka Streams is *just* a library (that "just" is meant as a huge compliment), the deployment model is whatever way you deploy jvm applications.
 Since Kafka Streams applications can be stateful, you may need to pay attention to the local disks (a bit tricky in Kubernetes).
-All in all, it's a very flexible solution since Kafka Streams becomes part of your app.
+All in all, it's a very flexible solution.

 Technically speaking, TypeStream is a "remote compiler" that uses a Kubernetes cluster for running jobs.
 That means two things: